XpectraNet/xpectranet-codex/arcs/arc-0-protocol-ontology-and-symbolic-foundations/codex.md

 This Arc serves as the **epistemic genesis** of the protocol: the point where memory becomes symbolic, agents gain legibility, and forks are semantically traceable.

-## 📘 Section §0.1 — Ontology as Protocol
+## 📘 Codex §0.1 — Ontology as Protocol

 Rather than treat ontology as metadata, XpectraNet embeds it **at the protocol layer**.
 Every memory, fork, or ritual is typed against shared RDF schema definitions.